 Evan Begeman Registered Massage Therapist

-Evan graduated from the West Coast College of Massage Therapy’s competency-based Mastery Level Program in New Westminster.
+Evan graduated from the West Coast College of Massage Therapy’s Mastery Level Program in New Westminster.
 He has a thorough understanding of the most up-to-date treatments, massage manipulations and techniques.
-Evan gained experience in a variety of specialized areas and professional clinics including the UBC Varsity Sports Clinic and Canuck Place Children’s Hospice as well as the professional intern clinic at the West Coast College of Massage Therapy.
+Evan gained experience in a variety of specialized areas and professional clinics including the UBC Varsity Sports Clinic and Canuck Place Children’s Hospice and is currently working with Trinity Western Univerlsity's Varsity Sports Teams.
 In his free time, Evan enjoys playing ice hockey, mountain biking, snowboarding, and golfing.
 This active lifestyle allows him to appreciate the complexities of the human body, and lead him to his initial interest in the many benefits of massage therapy.
 Evan looks forward to meeting you to discuss your treatment goals

 Jessica Young Registered Dietitian

 Jessica Young pursued a career as a Dietitian to have a positive impact on the nutrition of individuals and to help people live life to the fullest.
 Jessica holds a Bachelor of Science in Dietetics from the University of British Columbia, completed an Internship with Fraser Health, and is registered with the College of Dietitians of BC.
 She strives to empower individuals to make lasting lifestyle changes through a food first approach to nutrition.
 With exceptional listening skills, Jessica works with individuals to understand their needs and motivate them to optimize their health and wellbeing by setting attainable goals.